kyma-project/kyma/components/eventing-controller/README.md

 #### Start the controller locally

-> Currently running the controller in local developer mode is broken and needs adoptions of the latest changes.
+> Running the controller in local developer mode is currently broken and needs adoption of the latest changes.

 1. Setup port-forwarding for the in-cluster NATS instance: